git/git.github.io/rev_news/drafts/edition-85.md

   The warning is "storing the address of local variable ‘finished’ in ‘*slot.finished’ [-Werror=dangling-pointer=]".

-  Ævar thought about making the `struct active_request_slot` member an `int finished` member, so it's not anymore a pointer, and then about removing the `int *finished` member entirely and using the `int in_use` member instead.
+  Ævar first thought about making the `struct active_request_slot` member an `int finished` member, so it wouldn't be a pointer anymore, and then about removing the `int *finished` member entirely and using the `int in_use` member instead.
 His patch implemented the latter.